 CMS: conceptualization, funding acquisition, data analyses, study and data analyses supervision, drafting the article; EL: bioinformatic developments and data analyses; PC: sampling and DNA sample preparation; DS: library preparation and sequencing; MG: BayPass analyses; GG: participation to research formulation, funding acquisition, sampling.
 All authors contributed to revising and editing the manuscript.

-Competing interests
+Conflict of interest disclosure

-The authors have declared that no competing interests exist
+The authors declare they have no conflict of interest relating to the content of this article.
+C. Smadja and M. Gautier are recommenders for PCI.

 References